 There is very little difference in the tendency for men and women to have visual imagery in their dreams, very little difference in the tendency for them to have bizarreness in their dreams, and, most strikingly of all, there is very little difference in the incidence or intensity of the emotions.
-What this suggests to us is that the emotional intensity of dreams is something that is a given - it is a brain-based phenomenon that is experienced similarly by both men and women.
+What this suggests to us is that the emotional intensity of dreams is something that is a given-it is a brain-based phenomenon that is experienced similarly by both men and women.

 Through their biology and social interactions, men and women learn during waking to direct their emotional energies in different ways.
 Women are often more concerned with child rearing and child protection, and men are more often concerned with wage earning and competitive interactions with their peers.
 As a result of shifts in gender, these behaviours are changing as we speak.
 But what apparently doesn't change very much is the representation of emotions in men's and women's dreams.
 Emotional salience is equally important to both sexes.
-Although dream emotions are the same in men and women, they are associated with highly individual content.
-It is in this spirit that the interpretation of dreams - particular dreams of specific individuals - can still find a place in personal psychology and psychotherapy.
-In all likelihood, this is probably what has been going on in psychodynamic psychotherapy anyway.

-Consider the following report of mine, which is as relevant to the physiological discussion of Chapter 4 as it is to the question of individual meaning raised here.
+to the physiological discussion of Chapter 4 as it is to the question of individual meaning raised here.
 I suppose that I am the only person in the world who could have had a dream with this content.